catid/calico/README.md

 In datagram mode, the overhead added by encryption includes the Message Authentication Code (MAC) tag, and the unique IV corresponding to the message.
 The IVs are incremented by one each time to ensure they are unique and to simplify the code.
-The overhead for IV takes 3 bytes, tuned for expected file transfer data rates up to 10 GB/s.
+The overhead for IV takes 3 bytes.
 The overhead for the MAC tag takes 8 bytes.
 So overall datagram mode overhead is 11 bytes.

 In stream mode, intended for TCP transport, there is no need to explicitly send the IV used for each message as this can be inferred implicitly by the order in which the data